spatie/laravel-mailcoach-docs-old/docs/package/general/installation-and-setup.md

 By default, you can only use Mailcoach UI on a local environment.
 To use it in another environment, you need to register a gate check.
 Head over to [the section on authorizing users](/docs/v2/package/using-the-ui/authorizing-users) to learn more.

+Mailcoach will redirect unauthorized users to the route specified in the `redirect_unauthorized_users_to_route` key of the Mailcoach config file.
+By default, the `login` route is used.
+If you don't have a `login` route in your application, set this setting to a route that does exist.

 ## Specifying a timezone

 By default, all dates in Mailcoach are in UTC.
 If you want to use another timezone, you can change the `timezone` setting in the `config/app.php` config file.